slilichenko/bq-cdc-integration/README.md

 Let this process run in this terminal window until you are ready to stop it at the end of the demo.

 ### Stopping data generation
-The start.sh script runs data generation process in the background.
+The start.sh script runs the data generation process in the background.
 To stop it, run:
 	./stop.sh

 ## Immediate data consistency
 As part of the Terraform setup you created a view called “session_latest_v”, and a script that checks for the differences between the source database and the data in this view.
 Let’s see how it performs.

-Set the project id
 Set up your session project id if it is not yet set:
 ```.env
 gcloud config set project [PROJECT_ID]